Awards and Honors

 “Most Wired” hospitals in the nation

-Texas Children’s has received the 2016 “Most Wired” designation for outstanding health care-based technology from Hospitals Health Network Magazine – the flagship publication of the American Hospital Association.
-This is the third time Texas Children’s has won this award.
+Texas Children’s has again received the “Most Wired” designation for outstanding health care-based technology from Hospitals Health Network Magazine – the flagship publication of the American Hospital Association.
+This is the fourth time Texas Children’s has won this award.
 Texas Children’s was noted for several IS achievements including the implementation of Epic Rover, a mobile software application that uses barcode technology to prevent medication errors and improve the quality and safety of medical administration.